josephabbudd-web/kickfyne/README.md

 ### To do

-1. Adding the ability to safely undo changes when an error occurs.
+1. Add the ability to safely undo changes when an error occurs.
 1. Review my API for adding and removing tabs and accordion items.
 1. Review my inline and output documentation.
 1. Write tests.